arangodb/kube-arangodb/docs/crds.md

 - Install CRDs using kustomize `all` or `crd` manifests.

 **Recommended:**
 Use `kube-arangodb` Helm chart.
-Chart itself does not contain CRDs.
-Instead, operator will try to create the required CRDs on the first start.
+If you've chosen not to install CRDs automatically (`--skip-crds`), the operator will try to install CRDs automatically.
 Make sure that ServiceAccount for operator has permissions to `create` CustomResourceDefinitions.

 To disable the automatic creation of CRDs, set `enableCRDManagement=false` template parameter, e.g.: